Exceptional Results (530) 304-4422

 julie leonard - RE/MAX Gold

-Prices have climbed since last year and days on market have decreased
+Prices have climbed since last year and the number of sales have too.

 For 2017, prices are up over 8% & number of sales is down 9%